 It is to those who hesitate that I dedicate this post.

 Since this site is in English I'm going to assume that you are English-speaking.
-And I'm going to suggest 10 very different destinations that I think are great for the first time solo traveler.
+And I'm going to suggest 10 very different destinations that I think are great for the first-time solo traveler.

-North American Destinations for First Time Solo Travel
+North American Destinations for First-Time Solo Travel

-Destinations Outside North America for First Time Solo Travelers
+International Destinations for First-Time Solo Travelers